Last updated on August 29th, 2018 at 08:44 am

 Final Take Away

 I’ve created this as a simple checklist that you can refer to if you are new to WordPress.
 These steps are important to follow and implement after installing WordPress.
-Don’t forget to get my JumpStart WordPress guide which will walk you through on getting started on the right foot.

 If you feel that I’ve let something out, then let me know by commenting below.